 Being unaware of the requirements can lead to import delays, and valuable time wasted responding to queries from the customs agency.
 For time- or temperature-sensitive products, this delay can be catastrophic to your materials.
-We work with our customers and their technical experts, third-party partners, and Customs Broker to ensure materials have correct information and documentation for seamless movement across country borders.
+We work with our customers, their technical experts, third-party partners, and customs broker to ensure materials have correct information and documentation for seamless movement across country borders.

 Whether your company needs to know the requirements for a specific transaction or a review of a project or workstream, we can help.